BlueManCZ/swr-models/README.md

 }
 ```

-Now you can define a model endpoint as follows:
+Define a model endpoint as follows:

 ```typescript
 // endpoints/Articles.ts